KDSgermany/KDSgermany/README.md

-- 👋 Hi, I’m @KDSgermany
+- 👋 This is the GitHub account of **Krauss Digitale Dienstleistungen** germany
-- 💞️ I'm only here, because my developer friend told me so...
+- 🌐 Website development with Python Django + Wagtail
-- 📫 How to reach me: www.juergenkrauss.de
+- 📫 Get in contact: www.juergenkrauss.de